Fantasy news

 -

-January 12, 2017 by Kevin Zatloukal Ownership Projections for FanDuel and DraftKings: Week 19
+January 19, 2017 by Kevin Zatloukal FanDuel & DraftKings Cash Game Optimal Lineup Walkthrough for Week 20

 -

-January 12, 2017 by Chris Raybon Niche Site (Yahoo!, FantasyAces, DraftDay) Divisional Round Breakdown
+January 18, 2017 by Chris Raybon DFS MVP Podcast: Championship Week Game-by-Game Breakdown

 -